 Tools and Materials

-Gather the tools and materials you need before you start installation for a smoother and more efficient building process.
+Gather the tools and materials you need before you start the installation for a smoother and more efficient building process.

 Essential Tools

 Certain tools are necessary for a seamless installation.
 A compound miter saw will help you to achieve accurate angle cuts, while a coping saw refines those cuts for perfect corner fits.
 A pneumatic finish nailer speeds up the nailing process and keeps molding secure, and a chalk line makes straight guidelines on the wall.
-Finally, a stud finder locates studs so that you can nail elements securely, a caulk gun and a putty knife can help you to make finishing touches, and a 2 1/2-inch sash paintbrush is perfect for painting the molding.
+Finally, a stud finder locates studs so that you can nail elements securely, a caulk gun and a putty knife can help you to make the finishing touches, and a 2 1/2-inch sash paintbrush is perfect for painting the molding.

 Required Materials